 What happens after the test?

 - Code 3 (C3): Improvement recommended.
-You do not need to get this fixed to pass the EICR, but it is recommended you do.
+You do not need to get this fixed, but it is recommended you do.
 Think of this as like an 'advisory note' on an MOT

-If the report shows C1, C2 or FI work needs to be done, you must complete this work within 28 days, or during the timescale specified in the report, and then provide written confirmation to your tenant and your council within 28 days of the work being completed.
+You must complete this work within 28 days, or during the timescale specified in the report.
+After this, you need to provide written confirmation to your tenant and your council within 28 days of the work being completed.

 What are the penalties?

 If you do not carry out an EICR inspection for your rental property or properties, you could be liable for a fine.

 If your local council believes you are in breach of these regulations, they can serve a notice out on you.
 If the work is not carried out, your council may carry out the works itself and recover the costs from you.

 Local authorities can fine up to £5,000 for a first offence and a civil penalty of up to £30,000 if you don't comply.